 D. Documented professional activity (juried admission)

-In case of applying for the juried admission, the applicant's professional artistic activities should be described in terms of educational, professional, artistic and technical qualities.
+In case of applying for juried admission, the applicant's professional artistic activities should be described in terms of educational, professional, artistic and technical qualities.

 Professional merits include, for example, documented exhibition activities, public assignments, art projects, scholarships, time in the profession, products in production, reviews and other artistic activities such as consulting assignments, educational assignments, etc.